-While collaboration can refer to a broad range of interactions between multiple parties, The Intersector Project focuses on collaborations characterized by shared decision-making processes among sectors.
+While collaboration can refer to a broad range of interactions between multiple parties, The Intersector Initiative focuses on collaborations characterized by shared decision-making processes among sectors.
 This type of collaboration is frequently referred to as collaborative governance and can result in joint program or service design and delivery, jointly-conceived policies or policy recommendations, and other activities where the resources and expertise of multiple sectors are leveraged in service of a shared vision and where decision-making authority is shared among partners.

 Each sector — and indeed each entity within the sectors — has its own language, culture, and work practices, which can prove challenging to align when pursuing shared goals in a consensus-oriented environment.
 Our Toolkit is designed to assist practitioners in navigating those differences.
 In an effort to produce a resource applicable to collaborations on multiple issues, the Toolkit was designed to provide ‘’starting-point’’ guidance on tactics to consider when working across sectors.
 For this reason, we recommend this Toolkit for relative beginners to cross-sector collaboration or for those who are working with partners who are new to cross-sector collaboration.
 Specifically, we recommend practitioners use this Toolkit as a planning guide for collaboration, distributing it to core partners in the early planning stages and using it as a resource to support shared understanding of key elements for their collaborative process and a common language for those elements.